Hector-Miranda/hector-miranda.github.io/README.md

 # `whoami`

 Complete professional experience and credentials are listed in my [LinkedIn profile](https://www.linkedin.com/in/hectormmiranda/).
+You won't find a lot in my [GitHub profile](https://github.com/Hector-Miranda) because the contributions were made to private repositories.

 Early in career I worked as a consultant for several companies, using a variety of stacks and with customers in very different industries.
 Nowadays, I am a FTE at Microsoft working on (internal) tools for other developers.